Perceptual spaces and their symmetries: The geometry of color space: Discussion

+The metric was defined from discrimination thresholds measured around the uniform condition ({\sl Experiment I}).
+In order to verify whether the homogeneity and isotropy hypotheses entailed in Eq.~\ref{eq:postulado} hold, we performed {\sl Experiments II} and {\sl III}, and described them in terms of the metric obtained from {\sl Experiment I}, with no fitted parameters.
+The last two experiments, however, required in addition the function $t(d)$.

+{\sl Experiment II} was restricted to regions of color space in which $\bm{x}$ remained fairly close to $\bm{b}$, due to the limited range of colors that can be produced by a computer monitor.
+Since thresholds grow as the chromatic distance between stimulus and surround increases, the range of discrimination experiments that can be performed with contrasting surrounds is limited.
+Therefore, only the first order Taylor expansion of $t(d)$ could be obtained from {\sl Experiment II}.
+That first order confirmed that thresholds did not remain constant when the distance between stimulus and surround was varied, thereby contradicting Resnikoff's conjecture of linear classes.
+In addition, the validity of Eq.~\ref{eq:postulado} was corroborated (Fig.~\ref{f5}).

-The larger range of distances explored by {\sl Experiment III} allowed us to gather evidence for or against different candidate functions $1/t'(d)$.
-The results of {\sl Experiment II} contradicted Reshikoff's conjecture of linear classes, and thereby, of thresholds that remained constant as the surround moved away from the stimulus.
-The hypothesis that follows in simplicity assumes that thresholds grow linearly with $d$.
-Yet, this assumption implies that $t(d)$ grows indefinitely in a logarithmic manner, which means that the shift $t(d) - d$ produced by the surround changes sign, a behavior that is somewhat counter intuitive.
-The simplest next alternative is that after an initial linear trend, thresholds decelerate, and do so sufficiently fast so as to force the perceptual shift $t(d) - d$ to saturate for large distances.
-One simple way to model this behavior is with thresholds that approached exponentially their upper bond.
-The comparison between these two options gave a slightly better result for the exponential model.
-This model was also able to reproduce the temporal sequence of choices of subjects, as illustrated in Fig.~\ref{f:resexp3b}.
-We therefore conclude that the effect of surrounds on the chromaticity of stimuli can be modeled with Eq.~\ref{eq:postulado}, with a notion of distance that is individually tailored for each observer, and characterized by the structure of just noticeable distances.
-The perceptual shift $t(d) - d$ could be well fitted by a simple law that saturates exponentially for large distances.
+The limited range explored by {\sl Experiment II} was overcome by {\sl Experiment III}, in which a perceptual match, instead of a discrimination, was required from the observer.
+The larger range of explored distances implies that now the full $t(d)$ is required to describe the experiment.
+Once the hypothesis of constant thresholds is discarded, the one that follows in simplicity assumes that thresholds grow linearly with $d$.
+Yet, this assumption implies that $t(d)$ grows in a logarithmic manner, which means that the shift $t(d) - d$ produced by the surround changes sign, a behavior that is counterintuitive.
+The simplest next alternative is that after an initial linear trend, thresholds decelerate, and do so sufficiently fast so as to force the perceptual shift $t(d) - d$ to converge towards a constant value for large distances.
+One simple way to model this behavior is with thresholds that approach exponentially an upper bound.
+This model again confirmed the validity of Eq.~\ref{eq:postulado} (Fig.~\ref{f6} ) and was able to reproduce the temporal sequence of choices of subjects, as illustrated in Fig.~\ref{f:resexp3b}.